preetbhullar90/html-css-repository/README.md

 * The home page blogs has also hover option when visiter will hover on it then images will zoom out.
 ________________________________________________________________________________________________________________

-# Framework Libraries & Programs Used
+# Feature Left to Implement

 * Navigation bar with hamburger logo on small screen.The reason why didn't do because i need to use javascript but this is only with HTML5 and CSS3.
 * Signup form and Email should give reponse to user on user Email.But again need javascript and datastroage oiption like mongodb.